 Predoctoral training in preventive, community, and geriatric dentistry is designed to increase Doctor of Dental Surgery students' awareness of preventive dental practices, aspects of dental practices affected by community factors, and care of compromised adult patients.

 Community dentistry programs give students opportunities to interact with health care teams and the public in Iowa and around the world.
 The department conducts off-site community programs statewide, nationwide, and worldwide.
-It also operates the Special Care Clinic, which is housed in the Dental Science Building.
+It also operates the Geriatric and Special Needs Clinic, which is housed in the Dental Science Building.

 Using the community dentistry programs as the classroom, D.D.S. students observe and participate in a variety of activities that nurture their awareness of the societal obligations they must assume in order to become effective practitioners.